 Military?

+an overall technical reequipping of the Soviet armed forces.
 In addition, authoritative Soviet analyses highlight the impact of the Gulf war on specific dimensions of future warfare.
 First, military experts assert that the war portends a new type of arms race--one emphasizing capabilities for implementing strategic mobilization and deployment in theaters remote from the homeland.
 Observers thus stress the US ability to move a sizeable force and conduct an impressive logistical buildup in a distant region that lacked a well-developed communications infrastructure.

 Second, Soviet military assessments of the Gulf war focus on the role of surprise as the key to victory in modern warfare.
 According to Defense Minister Shaposhnikov, the Gulf war demonstrated that air power is the "main means" of achieving surprise--now said to be the decisive factor in determining both the course and the outcome of the war.70 Indeed, the course and outcome of war are now said to be a single phenomenon.
 Thus, as previously mentioned, the war's initial period is now said to be the only period in future warfare.